flybywiresim/api/README.md

 ### Production

-Run the command `setup.sh prod` to set up the secrets.
+Run the command `setup.sh` to set up the secrets.
-This script is only needed for the initial setup.
 After that services can be started using default `docker-compose` commands.